 Just like the woom UP 5, the woom UP 6 is built using a lightweight aluminum frame.
 The bike has kid-specific geometry that includes a longer wheelbase, flat steering angle, and curved top tube.

 There are also powerful disc brakes that provide plenty of stopping power.
-Ergonomic contact points specifically designed for kids’ anatomy, and Schwalbe Rocket Ron tires with ADDIX SPEED rubber which provides extra grip off-road, and pristine durability are in the mix too.
+Ergonomic contact points are specifically designed for kids’ anatomy, and Schwalbe Rocket Ron tires with ADDIX SPEED rubber which provides extra grip off-road when riding over bumps.Get From woom

 Like a kids’ electric balance bike, the Jetson Bolt is a small and lightweight electric bike perfect for short rides and easy commutes.
 The frame folds at its head and weighs just 34 pounds.
 It’s easy to carry for the recommended ages of 12 and up.